beemojs/beemo/docs/consumer.md

 Now for the fun part, executing the driver!
 It's as simple as `yarn beemo <driver>` (or `npx beemo <driver>`).
-Once entered, this will initialize Beemo's pipeline, generate a temporary configuration file, execute the underlying driver binary, handle stdout and stderr output, cleanup after itself, and lastly, leave a beautiful message in your terminal.
+Once entered, this will initialize Beemo's pipeline, generate a temporary configuration file, execute the underlying driver binary, handle stdout and stderr output, cleanup after itself, and lastly, leave a beautiful message in your console.

 > All arguments passed to Beemo are passed to the driver's underlying binary.